 The outputs of this work will make a great contribution towards the next generation of vaccines for controlling livestock diseases and move us closer to producing the world-first commercially viable vaccine of this kind.
+SEFARI reseachers have been able to use what they learned during the development of Barbervax®, the first registered subunit vaccine to protect sheep against gut parasite infection from Barber's pole worm.
 A major goal of our research is to develop new practices, and bring forward innovation, that will help sustain the economic development within the agriculture and food industries in Scotland and the UK.
 Through a broad programme of work on sustainable parasite control our scientists are helping the livestock industry to better reduce the burden of production-limiting parasitic disease through an improved understanding of how parasites become resistant to wormers, coupled with better diagnosis, and practical, sustainable parasite control strategies.
 This will help target wormer treatments more effectively and, with the help of novel vaccines deployed in the field, reduce our reliance on chemical treatments.
 This will ultimately improve the health, welfare and biological efficiency in Scottish and UK livestock and to significant reductions in treatment and control costs for farmers, as well lowering the carbon footprint of the livestock industry.

 - Moredun Research Institute